Canonical lifts and $\delta$-structures: -structures and Witt vectors

 \subsection{Relative $\dt$-structures}

 Let $S$ be a sheaf with a $\dt$-structure and denote by $\dtSh{S}$ the slice category of $\dtSh{}$ over $S$.
-Just as $\dtSh{}$ is comonadic over $\Sh$, $\dtSh{S}$ is comonadic over $\Sh_S$, although in this case not by definition.
+Just as $\dtSh{}$ is comonadic over $\Sh$, the relative analogue $\dtSh{S}$ is comonadic over $\Sh_S$ (although no longer by definition).
 The comonad is

-where the implicit map $\alpha\:S\to J(S)$ is the $\dt$-structure map on $S$.
+where the map $S\to J(S)$ implicit in the product is the $\dt$-structure map $\alpha$ on $S$.
 Since both $\alpha$ and the map $J(X)\to J(S)$ are morphisms of $\dt$-sheaves, $J_S(X)$ inherits a canonical $\dt$-structure and is the fibre product in the category of $\dt$-sheaves.
 As in the absolute setting, we have truncations

 and comultiplication maps